Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 $(W_t,t\geq 0)$ is a standard Brownian motion, $\nu$ is the unique invariant probability measure for~\eqref{Y0sil}, and the constant $C_0$ is defined in Hypothesis~\ref{hyp2}.
 Moreover, the map

 \end{theorem} The computation of the scaling~\eqref{eq:paraeps} is given in Subsection~\ref{sec:multiscale}.

-We point out that the solution of~\eqref{Y0sil} comes down from infinity, that is, $Y_t\in \mathbb{R}$ for any $t>0$.
-The continuous Markovian extension of the SDE~\eqref{Y0sil} is done in detail using basic ODE/probabilistic techniques in~Appendix~\ref{Zproof} and here we only outline the main steps.
+We point out that $Y_t(\sgn(x)\infty)$ comes down from infinity, that is, $Y_t(\sgn(x)\infty)\in \mathbb{R}$ for any $t>0$.
+It is not surprising that an equation in the form of~\eqref{Y0sil} should ``come down from infinity'' and should admit a continuous Markovian extension.
+Since we did not find a reference with a full proof of this result, we have devoted Appendix~\ref{Zproof} to explain this in detail.
+The continuous Markovian extension of the SDE~\eqref{Y0sil} to $\overline{\bb{R}}: =\bb{R} \cup \{\pm \infty\}$ is done in detail using basic ODE/probabilistic techniques in~Appendix~\ref{Zproof} and here we only outline the main steps.
 First, based on a monotonic comparison, which follows from the synchronous coupling, and uniform second moment bounds for $x \in \bb{R}$, the SDE~\eqref{Y0sil} can be extended to $\overline{\bb{R}}$, see Section~\ref{cdown}.
 Then because $\pm \infty$ are entrance boundaries for the dynamics in $\bb{R}$, the extended family $(Y(x):=(Y_t(x),t\geq 0), x \in \overline{\bb{R}})$ is Markovian, see Section~\ref{mprop}.
 The rigorous definition of~\eqref{Y0sil} is given in Proposition~\ref{P:limitSDE} below.
 Moreover, Theorem~\ref{T:silhouette} actually provides the essentially unique scale $(a_\veps,\veps\in (0,1])$ that captures the convergence to equilibrium.
-In fact, by the Chapman--Kolmogorov equation, the map $t\mapsto\dtv\prt{Y_t(\sgn(x)\infty) , \nu}$ is non-increasing, any sequence $(t_\veps, \veps\in (0,1])$ for which
+In fact, since by the Chapman--Kolmogorov equation, the map $t\mapsto\dtv\prt{X^\veps_t(x) , \mu^\veps}$ is non-increasing, any sequence $(t_\veps, \veps\in (0,1])$ for which

 must satisfy